Zucchini Lasagna Recipe

 Key Ingredients

 - Zucchini.
 Thinly sliced.
-When choosing a zucchini to use for lasagna, choose one that is firm and ripe, with no bumps or bruises on the flesh.
+When choosing a zucchini for lasagna, select one that is firm and ripe, with no bumps or bruises on the flesh.

 - Salt.
 To sprinkle over the sliced zucchini to draw out excess moisture.